 Phone calls have the benefit of being tailored to fit the situation.
-A good sales rep can adjust their pitch to fit the situation and call recipient.
+A good sales rep can adjust their pitch to fit the call recipient.
 This gives phone calls the potential to advance leads very rapidly through the funnel.
-A good call can take a fresh contact to the consideration or purchase stage of the buying process.
+A good call can take a new contact to the consideration or purchase stages of the buying process.

 The problem with phone calls is that, despite their high potential, they’re low converting.
 Many people don’t answer their phones.
 Even of those that do, most don’t want to sit through an unscheduled sales pitch.
-At best, phone calls can be inconvenient for the recipient and, at worst, they can be downright invasive.
-It’s no surprise that cold calling can be met with hostility.
+At best, phone calls can be inconvenient for the recipient, and, at worst, they can be downright invasive.
+It’s no surprise that cold calling is often met with hostility.

 Events are a unique channel for lead generation.
 They provide face-to-face interactions that can be increasingly rare today.
-Things like trade shows or conventions allow you to share experiences with your leads, which can build relationships beyond what can be established through a phone call or an email.
+Things like trade shows or conventions allow you to share experiences with your leads, which can build relationships beyond a phone call or an email.
 This is especially important in B2B marketing, where personal relationships can be crucial to gaining and retaining contracts.
 At the very least, it’s harder to ignore someone to their face.

 The largest advantage of lead gen through social media is that it tends to produce high-converting leads.
 According to HubSpot, social leads convert 13% higher than an average lead.
 A strong social presence can help to promote advocacy and reinforce the strengths of your brand, which may begin to explain the higher conversion rates for social leads.